laempy/pyoints/README.md

 ## External Depencencies

-``Pyoints` binds following external libraries as required by some of the python dependencies.
+``Pyoints` binds following external libraries as required by some of the pip packages.

 ### GDAL